-North Idaho College (NIC) offers approved programs of classroom instruction for Electrical, Plumbing and HVAC through the Workforce Training Center in Post Falls.
+North Idaho College (NIC) offers approved programs of classroom instruction for Electrical, Plumbing and HVACR through the Workforce Training Center in Post Falls.
 160 hours of instruction are offered each year (approximately 16 hours/month).
 Classes are held on Saturdays, beginning the first week of September and ending in mid-May.

 Apprenticeship Class Fees and Registration

 Registration forms are available through the NIC Workforce Training Center in Post Falls, usually beginning in late June.
 Registration begins July 1.
 Full payment of tuition or enrollment in the payment plan is required at the time of registration.
 To obtain forms and/or to register, contact the Workforce Training Center at (208) 769-3333.
 Students are encouraged to register during the month of July.

 Apprentice instruction is available by correspondence for licensed apprentices who may have extreme distance (50 miles or greater from the Workforce Training Center) or schedule considerations that prohibit attendance in classroom instruction.
 North Idaho College must first approve application requests.
 For information, call Peggy at (208) 769-7735.

 Employment in the Trades

-Most apprentices begin work with a contractor (electrical, plumbing or HVAC) prior to beginning their schooling.
+Most apprentices begin work with a contractor (electrical, plumbing or HVACR) prior to beginning their schooling.
 However, it is not required that you be employed in the trades in order to take apprenticeship courses at NIC.
 If you are interested in finding work in the trades, contact a local contractor or check job listings (such as craigslist and the local newspapers), and register with the Department of Labor.
-Contact information for contractors in electrical, plumbing and HVAC can be found in the yellow pages, both online and in the phone book.
+Contact information for contractors in electrical, plumbing and HVACR can be found in the yellow pages, both online and in the phone book.

 Becoming a Journeyman